mvntahax/chess/README.md

 ---

-* Thank you!
-Please rate 5 stars if you like it and don't forget to provide credits if you use!^^
+* Please provide credits if you use and make sure to rate it 5 stars.
+Thank you!^^